 - Steel bezel, polymer fiber case.
 The glass is mineral, not plastic

 - 40 grams of weight

-- Minute hand in different colour, with emphasis on the "sport" finish
+- Minute hand in a different color, emphasizing the "sport" finish.

 Meanwhile, the premium model offers these aesthetic differences: